![]() |

-created for Editions Gallimard, a French Publisher of young adult
+paintings created for Editions Gallimard, a French Publisher of young

-fiction to be precise, and completed on 23rd of January 1985.
-Gallimard
+adult fiction to be precise, and completed on 23rd of January 1985.

-was based in Paris but had a London office and a meeting there
+Gallimard was based in Paris but had a London office and a meeting

-preceding Christmas proposed the idea of Peter taking on cover design
+there preceding Christmas proposed the idea of Peter taking on cover

-development of Joe Dever's Lone Wolf roleplay game series for the
+design development of Joe Dever's Lone Wolf roleplay game series for

-French speaking market as Gallimard recognised the key design work he
+the French speaking market as Gallimard recognised the key design work

-had used to launch Puffin Books Fighting Fantasy series and the envious
+Peter had used to launch Puffin Books Fighting Fantasy series and the

 was the only Christmas Peter ever worked for a client (though we did

-once receive a faxed commission enquiry from Israel one Christmas Day)
+once receive a faxed commission enquiry from an Israeli publisher one Christmas Day)

 as he normally reserved that period of the year for private,